brunosag/terraINF/README.md

 <img src="https://user-images.githubusercontent.com/97703272/232647908-2d5faa23-2e8f-4bfe-a6c3-e65e8cf66f10.png" align="left" width="450">

-The custom game is very similar to the regular one, however it does not feature a splash screen nor a level name on the HUD.
-Aditionally, the score is calculated based on the amount of positive-scoring ores that were placed.
-The screenshot elucidates these differences well.
-This game mode features a game over and all other mechanics similar to the original mode.
-The only differences being that there is a victory screen if the player manages to collect all positive-scoring ores in the stage, and the ranking system does not apply.
-To return to the start menu, simply press the ESC key at any point in the custom game.
+The custom game mode is very similar to the regular game mode, except that it does not feature a splash screen or a level name on the HUD.
+Additionally, the score is calculated based on the number of positive-scoring ores that were placed.
+The screenshot included in this manual illustrates these differences well.
+This game mode features a game over and all other mechanics similar to the original mode, with the only differences being that there is a victory screen if the player manages to collect all positive-scoring ores in the stage, and the ranking system does not apply.
+To return to the start menu, simply press the ESC key at any point during the custom game.

 <br clear="left">